cwendorf/EASI/README.md

 ### Usage

-The package includes a wide variety of tutorials, examples, and applications that demonstrate its use:
+The package includes a wide variety of materials that demonstrate its use:

-- [Quick Start Guide](./docs) - A quick start overview and summary of the package
+- [Overview](./docs) - A quick overview and summary of the package
-- [Details of the Functions](./docs/functions) - A manual describing the functions and their available options
+- [Manual](./.docs/manual) - Manual of the functions and their available options
-- [Tutorials from the Sourcebook](./docs/tutorials) - Tutorial vignettes that show the default and basic output
+- [Examples](./docs/examples) - Examples that demonstrate basic analyses of simple datasets
-- [Examples from ITNS](./docs/examples) - Reanalyses of published textbook examples that use custom output options
-- [Advanced Applications](./docs/applications) - Advanced applications that demonstrate additional features
+- [Applications](./docs/applications) - Applications that demonstrate advanced features

 ### Contact Me